busybrain3053/DATA_ANALYSIS-BOOTCAMP-PORTFOLIO/README.md

 **Author:** Destiny Noruwa
 **Bootcamp Duration:** 8 Weeks
-**Specialisation:** Finance | Health | Digital Divide Analytics
+**Specialisation:** Finance | Health | Economic Data Analysis

 ---

 ## Overview

-This repository documents my complete journey through an **8-week Data Analyst Bootcamp**, where I mastered the end-to-end process of data analytics — from cleaning and structuring datasets to creating automated visual dashboards and deploying secure cloud architectures.
+This repository showcases my journey through an eight-week Data Analyst Bootcamp, where I learned how to transform raw data into meaningful insights using tools such as **Excel, SQL, Power BI, Tableau, Azure Cloud, and Python**.

-Each folder represents a different technical domain I explored during the course, showing the progression of my analytical, technical, and storytelling skills.
+Each folder represents a completed weekly module that builds upon the previous one, showing my progression from spreadsheet analysis to coding, cloud integration, and visual storytelling.

-The projects focus on **finance**, **health**, and **digital inclusion**, using real-world data to uncover insights about performance, inequality, and opportunity.
+The focus throughout the bootcamp was on understanding and analysing **financial, health, and economic datasets**, applying data-driven methods to real-world problems such as global GDP performance and healthcare indicators.

 ---